Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Approach

-Image region descriptors (i.e., node descriptor in our case) have been intensively studied.
-Existing descriptors can be generally categorized into two groups: local features \cite{SIFT} and global features \cite{GIST}.
-Most are in the form of high-dimensional feature vectors \cite{SIFT}, or an unordered collection of vector quantized features called ``bag-of-words" \cite{sivic2003video}.
-However, their space costs increase in proportion to the number and dimensionality of the original feature vectors, and typically require a hundreds or thousands of bytes per scene.
-This is expensive in our highly compressive application.
+Image region descriptors (i.e., node descriptors in our case) have been extensively studied.
+Existing descriptors can generally be categorized into two groups: local features \cite{SIFT} and global features \cite{GIST}.
+Most descriptors are either high-dimensional feature vectors \cite{SIFT} or unordered collections of vector quantized features known as "bag-of-words" \cite{sivic2003video}.
+However, these descriptors incur significant space costs that increase with the number and dimensionality of the original feature vectors, often requiring hundreds or thousands of bytes per scene.
+This poses a challenge in highly compressive applications such as ours.